 I work at the intersections of queer studies, China/Asia studies, and cultural studies.
 My transdisciplinary research focuses on queer culture in contemporary China: from community media to cinema, from literature to contemporary art, from theatre to musical cultures, and from cultural history to political theory.
 Bringing together diverse research methods and innovative approaches in humanities and social sciences, my research hopes to de-Westernise queer studies and cultural studies, and bring Marxism and queer theory into critical dialogues with each other.

-My co-edited book, Contemporary Queer Chinese Art (with Jamie J. Zhao and Diyi Mergenthaler), is forthcoming with Bloomsbury in July 2023.
+My co-edited book, Contemporary Queer Chinese Art (with Jamie J. Zhao and Diyi Mergenthaler), was published by Bloomsbury in July 2023.
+You can watch the recording of a book launch here.

 I co-edited a book on queer media and culture in China: Queer/Tongzhi China: New Perspectives on Research, Activism and Media Cultures.
 I also co-edited a special issue of position papers for British Journal of Chinese Studies and a special double issue on contemporary Chinese art in the Diaspora for Journal of Contemporary Chinese Art.